subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ x_{n+1}\sim p(x_{n+1}|z_n,u_{n+1}). $$

-The predicted latent state is then converted into the corresponding percept through the generative model.
-This predicted percept becomes the starting point for the next prediction, allowing the system to simulate an entire sequence of hypothetical future experiences without requiring additional sensory observations.
+The predicted latent state is subsequently transformed into its corresponding percept through the generative model.
+This predicted percept then serves as the starting point for the next prediction, allowing the system to generate an entire sequence of hypothetical future experiences without requiring additional sensory observations.

 The same principle applies to DEPP.